department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/dot-indicator/research/dot-indicator-convo-guide-for-screen-readers.md

 Now I'm going to ask you to open the [link I've shared (in Zoom Chat)](https://bit.ly/49AMEBs) and then share your screen with me.
 Let me know if you need any help doing that.

 Okay great, I can see your screen.
-Now please navigate to the "sign in" button and enter a username and a password.
-This is just a test, so you can enter anything in these fields.
+For this exercise, I'm going to ask for you to pretend that you've already signed into your VA account and have arrived

-- *Once they have logged in and the full page has loaded* Now that you've logged in, how would you typically go about navigating the page?
+- *Once they have logged in and the full page has loaded* imagining that you've logged in, how would you typically go about navigating the page?

 - *Let them navigate down the page however they prefer.
 If they come across the links with indicators, ask:* What are the screen reader cues telling you about these links?
 How are you interpreting each of them? *Gauge whether the cues are stopping them in their tracks and seem important or are being ignored*
 	- *If they did not navigate to the links with indicators, ask:* How would you find out if you have any unread health care messages?